BlaqueDevs/se-assignment-day-4-software-project-management-jesca3142/README.md

 5.help with automating repetitive tasks, organizing workflows, writing code, analyzing data, and managing projects.

 ## 12. What data is available regarding the market size and growth potential for your software?
+Software Market size was valued at USD 640.81 Billion in 2023 and is poised to grow from USD 673.04 Billion in 2024 to USD 996.68 Billion by 2032, growing at a CAGR of 5.03% during the forecast period (2025-2032).

 ## 13. How can understanding market trends inform your software’s positioning and development?
+1.enables the developer to identify new oppotunities 2.it helps in identifying gaps in the markets
+3. helps ensure the software evolves in a way that meets or exceeds user expectations 4.adaption to envolving technology keeping the software to be relevant and on trend 5 Trends reveal whether the market for certain features or technologies is oversaturated or still growing.